 Most importantly, the EU defines PFAS according to the OECD standard - fluorinated substances that contain at least one fully fluorinated methyl or methylene carbon atom; this encompasses many HFCs and HFOs, as well as their atmospheric degradation product trifluoroacetic acid.
-65 By contrast, the U.S. Environmental Protection Agency uses a definition of PFAS that excludes f-gases and TFA, though a number of states employ the OECD definition.
+By contrast, the U.S. Environmental Protection Agency uses a definition of PFAS that excludes f-gases and TFA, though a number of states employ the OECD definition.

 Following the OECD definition, the European Chemicals Agency (ECHA), an EU body, is considering a "universal restriction" proposal to regulate PFAS as a category, including f-gases and TFA, under REACH, the EU's chemicals regulation.
-66 The organization will be dedicated to promoting natural refrigerants as alternatives to harmful PFAS in cooling and heating systems and supporting ambitious European PFAS legislation.

 ECHA published the universal PFAS restriction proposal - made jointly by the national authorities of Denmark, Germany, the Netherlands, Norway and Sweden - in February 2023.
 PFAS restrictions have been proposed that would include either a ban or a ban with derogations (time-limited exemptions) where alternatives are not yet available.
-Recently, restriction options other than a ban have been proposed.67
+Recently, restriction options other than a ban have been proposed.